Mohammad Hidayatullah: President of India (1969)

+Vice Presidential election

 After his retirement, Hidayatullah was elected as the Vice-President of India by a consensus among different parties and occupied that high office with distinction from 1979 to August 1984.
 During his tenure as the Vice-President, he won the respect of all concerned for his impartiality and independence.

 In 1982, when the then President Zail Singh went to the U.S. for medical treatment, Vice-President Hidayatullah officiated as president from 6 October 1982 to 31 October 1982.
 Thus, he officiated as acting president twice.

 Hidayatullah was requested by certain leaders to contest for President in the 1982.
 He, however, declined politely, declined the offer, saying that contesting an election was inconsistent, both within personal values and public image.

 Having served at all of these positions made Hidayatullah unique among other members of Indian history.
 He became the only person to have served in all three offices of Chief Justice of India, President of India, and the Vice President of India.

 During his long tenure in the Supreme Court he was a party to a number of landmark judgments including the judgment in Golaknath v.
 State of Punjab which took the view that the Parliament had no power to cut down the Fundamental Rights by constitutional amendment.
 His judgment in the case of Ranjit D. Udeshi dealing with the law of obscenity, displayed a flair for literature and is particularly of note.